MauScheff/dolibarr-pi/README.md

   - Then go to Zero Trust → Access → Tunnels - Creae Tunnel
   - Subdomain: dolibarr (or one you like)
   - Domain:  Choose from your Cloudflare-managed domains (e.g., example.com)
-  - Service Type: HTTP
+  - Service Type: HTTP (the public endpooint between the user and CloudFlare will use HTTPS nevertheless).
   - URL: http://dolibarr:80 (the container name and port in Docker Compose)
-  - Copy paste the token or leave it open as you'll need it later.
+  - Save the token somewhere or leave the tab open - you'll need it later.

 # Instructions
 ## 1. Flash Raspberry Pi OS (Lite 64-bit) to SSD